 This city is home to many temples related to Shiva and Vishnu Hindu deities from the 18th century.
 Durga Pooja is also hosted here and is a special festival in the area where pilgrims gather for religious rituals.

 Umanda Temple- Umanda Island

-Also called as Peacock Island, this is the smallest island in vicinity and is home to the endangered Golden Langur a rare species of monkey now only found in Bhutan and Assam.
+Also called Peacock Island, this is the smallest island in the vicinity and is home to the endangered Golden Langur a rare species of a monkey now only found in Bhutan and Assam.

 Manas National Park